Excalibur: A Novel of Arthur: Derfel's narration

 The novel also completes the arc of Derfel's narration of the series, as he has been writing Arthur's tale as a monk under the guise of writing a translation of a Christian Gospel in the Saxon tongue.

 After the Battle of Camlann, Derfel and Ceinwyn go north with Sansum to a monastery in Powys, where Derfel is protected from the bishop's wrath by King Perddel and, later, by his son, Brochvael.
 The latter's wife, Igraine, was raised with romantic tales of Arthur and his knights.
 She asks Derfel to write his story and provides him with the means to do it, protecting him from Sansum's suspicions.
 This serves as the frame story throughout the series.

 Despite an apparent conversion to Christianity reflected in his writings, Derfel secretly retains his faith in the Old Gods and, when Ceinwyn dies, he secretly burns her body to allow her soul to join their family and friends in the Otherworld.
 He describes in his story his own desire to be burnt upon his death rather than given a Christian burial and hopes that Igraine will grant him his desired funeral.

 By the time he has finished writing his story, the situation in Britain has taken a turn for the worse.
-Following Meurig's conquest of Dumnonia, Saxons continued to arrive in Lloegyr and Cerdic has now rebuilt his forces.
+Following Meurig's conquest of Dumnonia, Saxons continued to arrive in Lloegyr and have now rebuilt their forces.
 In the present day, the Saxons have apparently overrun the combined forces of Gwent and Dumnonia and, as the novel ends, they are threatening Powys.
 Sansum returns the sword Hywelbane to Derfel so that he can defend their monastery against the approaching Saxons.
-Derfel secretly hopes that they will kill him and that he will cross the bridge of swords to reach Arthur, his family, and their friends in the Otherworld.
+Derfel just hopes to complete Arthur's story before the saxon invasion.